 If you listen to someone speaking, and you pay attention to the melody, you'll hear that we break up each little speech into tone groups, each with its own melody.
 Often, but not always, these tone groups correspond to grammatical clauses.
 They represent information groups: each departs from information already known to the listener (the given) to add new information.
 As a rule of thumb, the breaks between tone groups are the places where you expect to find the current punctuation: periods, question marks, commas and so forth.

 Within each tone group, there's a nucleus which carries the most prominent pitch change.
-It's often, but not always, the last stressed syllable in the group, and it always represents the end of the new information.
-In Shwa, we mark this tonic with slanted accents, attached to the end of the word.
+It's often, but not always, the last stressed syllable in the group, and it usually represents the end of the new information.
+In Musa, we mark this tonic with slanted accents, attached to the end of the word (the high vowel shows which syllable is stressed).
 Sometimes, there are multiple tonic elements in the same tone group; if that's the case, they're all marked with slanted accents.
-But most of the time, the tonic falls at the end of the tone group, and Shwa combines the slanted tonic accent with the level tone group accent, as shown in the combined column below.
+But most of the time, the tonic falls at the end of the tone group, and Musa combines the slanted tonic accent with the level final accent, as shown in the combined column below.

 Tonality and tonicity concern the position of the accents, but the actual contour of the melody is indicated by the shape of the accent.
 There are five tones in English, plus one variant and two compound tones :